 Praise the Lord!

-· Pause for personal praise and thanksgiving.
-As you seek to keep your life free from sin, pray this confession:
+· As you seek to keep your life free from sin, pray this confession:

-· As you contemplate the Lord's mercy, confess any sins which the Holy Spirit brings to your mind.
+· Confess any sins that the Holy Spirit brings to your mind.
 Now pause to pray this affirmation to the Lord:

 · As you make your requests known to the Lord, pray for: